Cremation Services

 Viewing is a deeply personal experience and deeply personal choice which may only be made once.
 Some choose to view the body due to religious reasons, while others choose to do so for personal reasons.
 Some feel that viewing the body is a natural part of the funeral process, while others feel that it is unnecessary.

-In considering your own wishes, bear in mind those family members or friends who may want or need to have that time.
-It is a decision that can only be made once.
-It can be as simple as just allowing space for that opportunity.
-If no one wishes to view, that is perfectly fine - the important thing is that they were given the option to do so.
+In considering your wishes, bear in mind those family members or friends who may want or need to have this time.
+It is a decision that can only be made once, and a decision that may even be taken for granted.
+If someone does not wish to view their deceased loved one, that is perfectly fine - the important thing is that they were given the opportunity to have this final moment of closure.

 Traditional Funeral Service followed by Cremation